-If you are interested in implementing deep learning in your company, take a look at our services.
+If you are interested in implementing deep learning in your company, take a look at data science services.

 In 2014, Google purchased an AI company DeepMind.
 According to Google, they want it to help them compete against other major tech companies as they all try to gain business advantages by focusing on deep learning.
 Other companies don’t stay behind.
 For instance, in 2013, Facebook hired NYU professor Yann LeCunn to lead their new artificial intelligence lab.
 IBM is developing their Watson supercomputer.
 Currently, it is working on deep learning technology.
 Yahoo, also in 2013, acquired a photo analysis startup company LookFlow to lead their new deep learning group.
 All in all–there’s quite a lot going on in this field!
 And for a reason.